The Sapphires (film): Plot

 In 1968 Australia, Gail and Cynthia head into town to sing at a talent contest.
-Their younger sister Julie is forbidden to go, partly because of her youth and partly because she already has a child, but she bribes her dad to take her to the contest.
+Their younger sister Julie is forbidden to go, partly because of her youth and partly because she already has a child, but she bribes her neighbour to take her to the contest.
 An alcoholic Irish talent scout, Dave Lovelace, is scolded by his boss for being late despite him sleeping in his car that is near work.
 Despite being the best act in the contest, the girls not only do not win, but are told to leave.
-Dave recognizes their talent and is told that the troops need singers for Vietnam.
+Dave recognises their talent and is told that the troops need singers for Vietnam.
 After presenting these facts to the skeptical singers, Dave makes a call and tells them they have been granted a spot to audition in Melbourne.

 Back at their home, their mother is reluctant, but the girls argue that this might be their once-in-a-lifetime opportunity.
 Dave tells their father that he will protect them with his life.
 Advised by their grandmother, they meet up with their cousin Kay, who had been living in Melbourne for 10 years after the government took her from her family because she was half-white (as part of the policy now referred to as Stolen Generations).
 She initially rejects the offer to join them, but soon changes her mind and meets them at their uncle's place.
 After days of practicing their moves, they are about to audition when Julie gives Cynthia a letter from her fiancé: he's calling off their engagement.
 Despite that, the audition is a success and Kay comes up with the group's name, The Sapphires, by looking at Cynthia's engagement ring.